 Update: This post was originally published in 2015.
-To get a more up-to-date and detailed picture of the nuances of Open edX, check out these two posts: Want to host Open edX Yourself?
+To get a more up-to-date and detailed picture of the nuances of Open edX, and why Open edX hosting is complicated, check out these two posts: Want to host Open edX Yourself?
 Top 3 Things to Consider and The True Cost of Hosting Open edX Yourself.
 Thanks!

 With Amazon Web Services, the Google Cloud, Microsoft Azure and countless other cloud hosting services, it’s been a race to the bottom for super-cheap hosting.
 Good times!

 However, hosting Open edX is considerably more challenging than plain vanilla Web hosting.
 So in most cases in which our clients — many of whom have very experienced tech teams — have started out wanting to host edX themselves, they’ve later turned to Appsembler to manage their edX hosting.
 Let’s look at why.

 Hosting a WordPress or Drupal site is simple.
 But edX combines many services to provide its superior learning experience.
 In this post from the edX team they provide this diagram detailing the edX architecture.
 (Note: this is the architecture for edX.org, so they have some components like Acquia’s Drupal which would not be in a standard Open edX install.)